minprog/app-studio/40 Guided/45 Restaurant Revisited/Assignment.md

 ## Step 12: Better Code Hub

 If everything is in order, the code that you wrote should be pretty simple!
 A couple of classes, each not too long.
 Let's confirm this by using [Better Code Hub](/guides/better-code-hub).
 Connect the project to the site and add the code quality badge to your app's `README` on GitHub.
 If something seems seriously wrong, ask a teacher how to improve!

-## How to submit

-1. Add a `README.md` with a **normally-sized and easily viewed** screenshot and a brief description.
-Use Markdown to format your README, as supported by GitHub.
-The screenshot must be uploaded to your GitHub repository first!
-Do that nice and clean in a separate folder called `doc`.

-2. Commit and push one last time (hopefully!).

-3. Check if your project actually works for other developers!
-Go to the GitHub webpage for your repository and use the "Download zip" button.
-Unpack that zip somewhere unusual (your Desktop maybe?) and try to open and run the project.

-4. When all is set, paste the GitHub repo URL below, in the textbox!